rgederin/relational-database-fundamentals/README.md

 In order to maintain consistency in a database, before and after transaction, certain properties are followed.
 These are called **ACID properties**.

+The ACID properties, in totality, provide a mechanism to ensure correctness and consistency of a database in a way such that each transaction is a group of operations that acts a single unit, produces consistent results, acts in isolation from other operations and updates that it makes are durably stored.

 ### ACID

 **Atomicity**